Jack Murray (racing driver): The REDEX Reliability Trials

 "Got a ring spanner?"
 Jack called back.
 "Nine-sixteenths SAE?"

 Thinking ... followed by the puzzled query: "A ring spanner.
 What the hell do you want that for?"

 "I thought I'd do the brakes while the wheels were up like this."
 Silence ... then everyone started to laugh, even the poor "No Relation" Bill: bleeding, concussed and nursing a very sore head.

-It was Jack's signature cheekiness and that typically Australian attitude when faced with adversity that endeared him to so many people.